 In the course of conducting research, researchers may obtain, create, use, and/or disclose individually identifiable health information.
-Under the Privacy Rule, covered entities are permitted to use and disclose protected health information for research with individual authorization, or without individual authorization under limited circumstances set forth in the Privacy Rule:
+Under the Privacy Rule, covered entities are permitted to use and disclose protected health information for research with individual authorization, or without individual authorization under very limited circumstances set forth in the Privacy Rule:

 Documented IRB or Privacy Board Approval.
 Documentation that an alteration or waiver of research participant's authorization for use/disclosure of information about them for research purposes has been approved by an IRB or Privacy Board*.